Supply Chain Initiatives

 Promoting Environmental Activities

 CO2 emissions from Category 1 “Purchased goods and services” in Scope 3 account for 89.6%* of the CO2 emissions from the TS TECH Group’s business activities including the supply chain.
 We therefore recognize the importance of reducing emissions at our suppliers.
-Starting in April 2023, we have presented CO2 emissions reduction targets not only to suppliers in Japan but also to suppliers worldwide, promoting reduced emissions across our entire supply chain.
-To incorporate more specialized knowledge and increase effectiveness, we held an online Carbon Neutrality Seminar with an external lecturer and rolled out an effective emissions reduction process to our suppliers.
-In this manner, rather than unilaterally demanding reductions, we work together with suppliers to reduce CO2 emissions across the entire supply chain.
+Starting in April 2023, we have presented CO₂ emissions reduction targets not only to suppliers in Japan but also to suppliers worldwide, promoting reduced emissions across our entire supply chain.
+As part of these efforts, we ask that our business partners utilize energy conservation diagnoses by external organizations to incorporate specialized knowledge and increase effectiveness.
+Through objective analyses and operational proposals from expert perspectives, we have helped our business partners improve their energy efficiency and reduce CO2 emissions.
+Going forward, rather than simply making requests for reductions, we will continue to actively share best practices and work together with our business partners to reduce CO2 emissions throughout the supply chain.

 We also examine components to ensure they do not contain chemicals prohibited by laws and regulations in each country and region.
 We do not permit the use of chemicals prohibited by laws and regulations, even in manufacturing processes within supplier companies.
 Additionally, we have established rules to monitor the emissions of specified chemical substances designated by laws and regulations, and to report any issues that may arise to the relevant government.